8 Tips for Better Posture and Healthier Back

 Stand Against the Wall

-Your chest should be up and your abdomen activated because your abdominal muscles are the ones that help you stay stabilized.
+Your chest should be up and your abdomen activated because your abdominal muscles are the ones that help you maintain a good posture.
 Your body weight should be split between both legs and your knees should be slightly bent.
+This is one of the best tips for better posture.

-Keep your head up and neck straight.
+Keep your head up and neck straight for a good posture.
 You should avoid looking at the ground for a long time because this can cause neck pain.
 Make sure to step with your heel first and then the toe.

 The best posture for sleeping well is on your side and with your legs slightly tucked in.
-This position helps you keep your spine aligned properly and facilitates breathing and that annoying snoring.
+This position helps you keep your spine aligned properly, facilitates breathing, and prevents that annoying snoring.

 Sit on the Edge of a Chair